-Prerequisites: All core courses for a bachelor's degree
+Prerequisites or Concurrent: All core courses for a bachelor's degree

 In this course, the student will be provided with the opportunity to integrate the broad spectrum of what has been learned in previous courses into a final project of direct relevance to his or her academic and career objectives.
 Under the guidance of a Capstone Advisor, the student selects an applied project that addresses a defined problem within an organization, develops a strategy to mitigate or resolve the problem, and prepares a formal project report.
 The report must place the problem/issue and its solution in its cultural and historical context.
-An oral presentation of the project approach and findings is required.